Neuro Symbolic AI: Enhancing Common Sense in AI

 Need for Neuro Symbolic AI

 When considering how people think and reason, it becomes clear that symbols are a crucial component of communication, which contributes to their intelligence.
 Researchers tried to simulate symbols into robots to make them operate similarly to humans.
-This rule-based symbolic AI required the explicit integration of human knowledge and behavioral guidelines into computer programs.
+This rule-based symbolic AI required the explicit integration of human knowledge and behavioural guidelines into computer programs.
 Additionally, it increased the cost of systems and reduced their accuracy as more rules were added.

 Researchers investigated a more data-driven strategy to address these problems, which gave rise to neural networks’ appeal.
 While symbolic AI requires constant information input, neural networks could train on their own given a large enough dataset.
 Although everything was functioning perfectly, as was already noted, a better system is required due to the difficulty in interpreting the model and the amount of data required to continue learning.